What’s Up, Hungry People!

 - Place the foil packet directly in the coals or onto a preheated grill.
 Flip after about five to ten minutes.
 Cook for another five minutes, or until the shrimp have all turned pink and have cooked through.

-- Serve alongside chicken packets and sm'nanas.
+- Serve alongside chicken packets, sm'nanas and other campfire delicacies.
 Enjoy!